unitaryfund/unitary.fund/src/content/blog/2024_qcoder.md

 </details>

 ## Note
 Almost the same problem was featured in the <a href="https://www.qcoder.jp/contests/QPC002/" target="_blank">QCoder Programming Contest 002</a>.
 In Problem A3, both solutions 1 and 2 are accepted.
 However, in Problem A5, only Solution 2 is accepted, as it meets the stricter depth constraints.
 If you're interested, feel free to submit your solution and see how you do!
+Can you find a shorter circuit?

 # Conclusion
 <a href="https://www.qcoder.jp/" target="_blank">QCoder</a> is a quantum competitive programming platform, offering opportunities to challenge and advance your skills in quantum computing.